bcveber/CIS330/README.md

 Coursework done in CIS330 (C/C++ & Unix) at University of Oregon

 ## About
 This course revolves around project 3, an object-oriented C++ image editor suite.
 Has features (filters) such as mirror, blur, and rotate that can be performed on images.
+The final version of the image editor can be found under 3H.

 ### Project 4: Debugging and Profiling
 * 4B - memory error and leak free